 Copyright © Nucleus Medical Media, Inc.

-Bronchoscopy is most often done for the following reasons: Diagnose a lung disease or infectionExamine obstructions and secretions
+Bronchoscopy is most often done for the following reasons: Diagnose cancer, a lung disease, or an infectionExamine for obstructions and abnormal secretions

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: Reaction to anesthesiaBleedingCollapsed lungIrregular heart rateInfectionSore and swollen throat